Lounge-Lizard-dev/Lounge-Lizard-dev/README.md

 - 🔭 I’m currently working on an new project about app of Rules of Rugby
 - 🌱 I’m currently learning for create a new typescript language
+- - ⚡ Fun fact: Soory i don't have any discord for the moment

 <!--
 **Lounge-Lizard-dev/Lounge-Lizard-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.